TejinderPurba/TestRepo/README.md

 4. Add buy/sell functionality for cash accounts and ETFs. - COMPLETED

-5. Make algorithms to find changes in networth, cash and investment values over various periods of time.
+5. Make algorithms to find changes in networth, cash and investment values over various periods of time. - COMPLETED EXCEPT FOR CASH

-6. Add buy/sell functionality for bonds.
+6. Add buy/sell functionality for bonds. - COMPLETED

 7. Integrate either dummy or real data to calculate Market Movers based on portfolio investments. - COMPLETED

-8. Add Futures investment support.
+8. Add Futures investment support. - NOT IN THIS RELEASE

 9. Add testing functionality.